awhitty/find-campsite/README.md

 # find-campsite

-This is a simple script that checks recreation.gov for any available sites at a campground for a particular day of the week.
+This is a simple script that checks recreation.gov for any sites at a campground available on a particular day of the week.

 ## Install